-The position of the marker indicates The arrows in the the current value and type of currency that the card may be used illustration indicate the directions in which the marker can be moved.
+The position of the marker indicates the current value and type of currency that the card may be used as.

 If the currency is spent, the marker is moved back to the zero (0) space and may be moved forward on a subsequent turn.